dev-amanydv/sync-sides/README.md

 **SyncSides** is a sleek and powerful meeting recording platform built for podcasters, interviewers, and content creators.
 It offers an intuitive interface and powerful features to help you create high-quality, professional-grade video content effortlessly.

+> ⚠️ **Important Note:**
+> The recording feature does **not** work in production due to high memory usage, which exceeds the limits of our free-tier Render server.
+>
+> To try it out, you can **run the project locally** on your machine where the recording works perfectly.

 ## 📸 Screenshots
 | LandingPage | AuthPage |